Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• General liability generally excludes alcohol claims.
+• General liability often limits or excludes alcohol-related claims.

-• Liquor liability is a separate coverage.
+• Liquor liability is generally a separate coverage.

 • Dram-shop rules vary widely by state.